 The CSUN Asset Management reconciles the TUC Asset Management List to their records.

-On a bi-annual basis (every 2 years), The University Corporation will take a physical inventory of all assets on the TUC-Asset Management List.
+On a bi-annual basis (every 2 years), The University Corporation will take a physical inventory of all assets over $5,000 on the TUC-Asset Management List.

 3. Title and Ownership